 By Michael Lanza

-Late-afternoon sunlight tilts golden beams through the low canopy of spruce and fir trees as I hike alone up the Welch Ridge Trail, at around 5,000 feet deep in the backcountry of Great Smoky Mountains National Park.
-I haven’t seen another person since I hit the trail early this morning.
-Solitude in the mountains exerts many effects, small and large, on us; but one is that we instinctively listen more attentively.
-Our rational minds cannot erase from their primal memory cards the instinctive knowledge that, in the primitive brains of some woodland creatures, we are nothing more than a boatload of calories.
+Late-afternoon sunlight tilts golden beams through the low canopy of spruce and fir trees as I hike alone up the Welch Ridge Trail, deep in the backcountry of Great Smoky Mountains National Park.
+I haven’t seen another person all day.
+Solitude in the mountains exerts many effects, small and large, on us, including that we instinctively listen more attentively.
+Our rational minds cannot erase from primal memory the instinctive knowledge that, in the primitive brains of some woodland creatures, we represent a boatload of calories.

-I stop abruptly in the trail and stand perfectly still—listening intently, waiting.
+I stop abruptly and stand perfectly still—listening intently, waiting.
 And then I hear it.

 Nothing, that is—well, nothing at first, anyway, because that’s how a quiet forest sounds to ears calibrated to the noisescape of civilization.
 But as the seconds of standing still expand into a minute and more, my ears stitch together the melodies of birdsong overlaid on the trickle of a breeze sifting through the trees, their leaves shivering and glowing in the sunlight.
 I hear the crackling of a small animal dashing across dry leaves on the ground that amplify its footsteps.
 Listen closely enough and this soundtrack builds into a kind of subdued symphony.